Homenaje a Dos Leyendas (2010)

 Homenaje a Dos Leyendas (2010) (Spanish for "Homage to Two Legends") was a professional wrestling supercard show event, scripted and produced by Consejo Mundial de Lucha Libre (CMLL; "World Wrestling Council").
 The Dos Leyendas show took place on March 19, 2010 in CMLL's main venue, Arena México, Mexico City, Mexico.
 The event was to honor and remember CMLL founder Salvador Lutteroth, who died in March 1987.
 Starting in 1999 CMLL honored not just their founder during the show, but also a second lucha libre legend, making it their version of a Hall of Fame event.
 For the 2010 show CMLL commemorated the life and career of wrestler Ray Mendoza, the father of Los Villanos (I, II, III, IV and V).
 This was the 12th March show held under the Homenaje a Dos Leyendas name, having previously been known as Homenaje a Salvador Lutteroth from 1996 to 1998.

-The main event of the Dos Leyendas show was a Relevos Suicida ("Suicide teams") tag team match, where the first two wrestlers to be pinned in the match were then be forced to face off in a Lucha de Apuestas match with their masks on the line.
+The main event of the Dos Leyendas show was a Relevos Suicida ("Suicide teams") tag team match, where the first two wrestlers to be pinned in the match were then forced to face off in a Lucha de Apuestas match with their masks on the line.
 The match saw Místico and La Sombra face off against Volador Jr. and El Felino.
 La Sombra and El Felino were both pinned during the match, which led to La Sombra defeating El Felino.
 After his loss, El Felino unmasked and revealed his real name, Jorge Luis Casas Ruiz.
 The show featured a further four matches, all featuring CMLL's traditional Best two out of three falls six-man tag team match format.

 Production

 Background

 Since 1996 the Mexican wrestling company Consejo Mundial de Lucha Libre (Spanish for "World Wrestling Council"; CMLL) has held a show in March each year to commemorate the passing of CMLL founder Salvador Lutteroth who died in March 1987.
 For the first three years the show paid homage to Lutteroth himself, from 1999 through 2004 the show paid homage to Lutteroth and El Santo, Mexico's most famous wrestler ever and from 2005 forward the show has paid homage to Lutteroth and a different leyenda ("Legend") each year, celebrating the career and accomplishments of past CMLL stars.
 Originally billed as Homenaje a Salvador Lutteroth, it has been held under the Homenaje a Dos Leyendas ("Homage to two legends") since 1999 and is the only show outside of CMLL's Anniversary shows that CMLL has presented every year since its inception.
-All Homenaje a Dos Leyendas shows have been held in Arena México in Mexico City, Mexico which is CMLL's main venue, its "home".
+All Homenaje a Dos Leyendas shows have been held in Arena México in Mexico City, Mexico, which is CMLL's main venue, its "home".
 Traditionally CMLL holds their major events on Friday Nights, which means the Homenaje a Dos Leyendas shows replace their regularly scheduled Super Viernes show.
 The 2010 show was the 15th overall Homenaje a Dos Leyendas show.